Bhanuprasadk1/mastering-git/readme.md

 ## Hello

 - I'm adding this from 'feature_branch'
-- The features are working properly
+- The features are creating conflicts